CEGRcode/2024_Li_GRN_inference/IAGREE/README.md

 conda create -n EvoAlg -c conda-forge -y python=3.10 numpy pandas scipy matplotlib scikit-learn pip
 ```

+## Outputs
+The inferred gene regulatory network (GRN) is written to the `./result` directory.
+The final GRN structure is saved as `GRN_filtered_Sc_GRN_final_2.json`, and the corresponding model parameters are provided in `GRN_filtered_full_Sc_GRN_final.txt`.
+Intermediate and final GRN instances are serialized and stored as pickle files, while all searched or simulated GRN configurations during inference are cached in the `sys_cache` directory.

 ## Table of Contents

 ### salmon_tximport_tmm_normalize